krish1440/student_info/README.md

-this program is basicaly store the data of student and store in csc file
+this program is basicaly store the data of student and store in csv file

 thare are such fiture like :
 1. Add Student